What distinguishes Grameen America from other microfinance organizations?

 What is Grameen America’s interest rate?

-Our interest rates vary across the country and start as low as 15% on a declining balance.
+Our interest rate is typically 18% across the country, though it is currently 15% in Omaha, NE.
+Interest is calculated on a declining balance.
 There are no additional charges such as origination, late or monthly fees.

 Is Grameen America sustainable?